- See a full list of publications

-At present, I am completing a large project on Brecht in theory and practice.
-Having published book-length studies of the Berliner Ensemble and Brecht, I will be applying Brecht’s dialectical approach to a play that was not written in the Brechtian tradition.
-The project is supported by the AHRC and will be fully documented online for future consultation.
-I also run workshops to disseminate my findings on Brecht’s theatre for A level teachers and theatre professionals, with the focus on how his ideas can inform contemporary practice.
+I have completed a large project on Brecht in theory and practice.
+Having published book-length studies of the Berliner Ensemble and Brecht, I have applied Brecht’s dialectical approach to plays that were not written in the Brechtian tradition.
+The project was supported by the AHRC and is fully documented on the Brecht in Practice website.
+I also run workshops to disseminate my findings on Brecht’s theatre for teachers and theatre professionals, with the focus on how his ideas can inform contemporary practice.

 I have had a number of research projects supported by major funders:

 Brecht in Practice: Staging Drama Dialectically

 This award is designed to maximize impact, following original research supported by the AHRC.
 I will be employing the Brechtian method to direct a play not written in the Brechtian tradition that will be performed publicly in Autumn 2016.
 Rehearsals will be documented and published online for free consultation.
 I will also be offering workshops to A level teachers and theatre professionals.
 Please contact me at firstname.lastname@example.org if you would like me to visit your school, college, conservatoire or training institution.
 All workshops supported by this award are free to institutions and participants.

 £74,000 to write up the findings of my Berliner Ensemble project.